The importance sampling technique for understanding rare events in Erd\H{o}s-R\'enyi random graphs: Introduction

-Our approach to this problem is from a computational perspective: we study the use of importance sampling schemes for numerically estimating the probability $\mu_n$, and also determine the schemes that perform optimally for those $(p,t)$ in the replica symmetric phase as well as in a subset of the replica breaking phase.
+More recently \cite{ChaVar11} showed a general large deviation principle for dense \ER graphs, using the theory of limits of dense random graph sequences developed recently by Lovasz et al. \cite{Lovasz2012monograph, LovSze07, LovSze06, Borgsetal08}.
+When specialized to upper tails of triangle counts, they show that there exists a rate function $\phi(p,t)$

+The function $\phi(p,t)$ coincides with $I_p(t)$ for a certain parameter range of $(p,t)$, and is described in more detail in \eqref{eq: LDP rate runction}.
 The exponential decay of the probability of the event of interest makes it difficult to estimate this probability even for moderately large $n$.
 Direct Monte Carlo sampling is obviously intractable.
 The central strategy of importance sampling is to sample from a different probability measure, the \emph{tilted measure}, under which the event of interest is no longer rare; one obtains more successful samples falling in the event of interest but each sample must then be weighted appropriately according to the Radon-Nikodym derivative of the original measure against the tilted measure.
 Importance sampling techniques have been used in many other stochastic systems, such as SDEs and Markov processes and queuing systems, see e.g \cite{Buck,rubino2009rare,juneja2006rare,dupuis2004importance,blanchet2008efficient} and the references therein.
 In particular, when a large deviations principle is known for the stochastic system, the tilted measure commonly used is a change of measure arising from the LDP.
 However, not every tilted measure associated with the LDP works well.
 It is well known that a poorly chosen tilted measure can lead to an estimator that performs worse than Monte Carlo sampling, or whose variance blows up \cite{GlasWang97}.
 Thus, a careful choice of tilted measure is of utmost importance.

-Given $(p,t)$, the $\calG_{n,t}$--measure works as a tilted measure by ramping up the edge probability of the samples; we shall refer to $\calG_{n,t}$ as an \emph{edge tilt}.
-As we will see later on, even when the LDP suggests that $\calG_{n,t}$ is asymptotically equivalent to the conditioned $\calG_{n,p}$ graph, the edge tilt is not necessarily a good tilted measure for estimating the probability $\mu_n$.
-It turns out that the class of measures associated with the \ER graphs is too limited, so we must broaden the class to consider the class of exponential random graphs.
-Exponential random graphs are generally defined via a Gibbs measure.
-In the context of estimating rare events for triangles, one need only consider the Gibbs measures involving only edge and triangle counts.
-Hence, consider the exponential random graphs $\calG_{n}^{h,\beta,\alpha}$ defined via the Gibbs measure, $\ProbQ_{n} = \ProbQ_{n}^{h,\beta,\alpha}$ on the space of simple graphs on $n$ vertices, where
+Before describing the relevant tilts we formally define our aims.